 Reconstruct Itinerary - Problem

-You are given a list of airline tickets where tickets[i] = [from_i, to_i] represents the departure and arrival airports of one flight.
-All tickets belong to someone who started their journey from "JFK" airport.
+You are given a list of airline tickets where tickets[i] = [from_i, to_i] represent the departure and the arrival airports of one flight.
+Reconstruct the itinerary in order and return it.

 Input & Output